microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

-You can make arbitary data available in your tests from your global setup file by attaching it to `process.env`.
+You can make arbitrary data available in your tests from your global setup file by setting them as environment variables via `process.env`.

 ```js js-flavor=js
 // global-setup.js